tanejavipul/RESTify/README.md

 # RESTify

-This is a project I did during my last year with two of my friends.

 Restify is a social media platform for restaurants where users can search, follow, like, and comment on restaurants.
 Moreover, restaurant owners can create blog posts and upload their menus there.